Panel Replacement: Why & When It's Needed

 But, sometimes, your circuit breaker experiences tripping and requires you to visit the electrical panel to reset the breaker.
 If this issue is recurring, this is not normal, and replacement of your electrical panel may be necessary.

-It's important you take the signs of a faulty circuit breaker into account.
+important you take the signs of a faulty circuit breaker into account.

 Warning Signs for Electrical Panel Replacement